RedisGears/RedisGears/docs/docs/concepts/_index.md

 linkTitle: "Concepts"
 weight: 4
 description: >
-    Details about Triggers, the JavaScript API and advanced concepts
+    Details about Triggers, the JavaScript API, and advanced concepts
 ---